Computer Science

 About the Program

 The Master of Science in Computer Science program is designed to provide breadth of understanding in the core topics of computer science, in-depth advanced material, and a range of topics in the research areas of the faculty.
-A balance of theory and practice is presented, preparing students to perform cutting-edge research as well as training students to become practicing computer scientists or software engineers in business, industry, or government.
+A balance of theory and practice is presented, preparing students to perform cutting-edge research, as well as training students to become practicing computer scientists or software engineers in business, industry, or government.
 A thesis option is available to prepare students for doctoral studies or other research-oriented career paths.

-The program provides room for electives outside of Computer Science in an area which the student wishes to apply their computing skills and from the Post-Baccalaureate Certificate in Computer Science (for those with an insufficient Computer Science background).
+The program provides room for electives outside of Computer Science in an area which the student wishes to apply their computing skills and from the Post-Baccalaureate Certificate in Computer Science Foundations (for those with an insufficient Computer Science background).

 A graduate co-op is available; for more information, visit the Steinbright Career Development Center's website.